alphapone/LSPJ/README.md

 ## Status

-This project is in early development now
+This project is in early development now:

+ * sql macro parser is written (comments and sql text constants are supported)
+ * sql macro executor and api is in todo list
+ * JDBC driver proxy (for debugging SQL Macro directly from Netbeans and SQL Developer) is in todo list (will be done after sql macro executor)